-Nestled between a backdrop of towering mountains and a sparkling lake, Lucerne is one of Switzerland’s most visited cities.
+Nestled between a backdrop of towering mountains and a sparkling lake, Lucerne (called Luzern in German) is one of Switzerland’s most visited cities.
 Offering a host of things to see and do, Lucerne makes a wonderful holiday destination in which to spend a few days.

 Where is Lucerne?

-Only an hour or so from both the Swiss capital, Bern, and Zurich, Lucerne makes an ideal day trip for those with limited time, but also offers plenty to see and do for visitors staying a few days.
+Only an hour or so from both the Swiss capital, Bern, and Zurich, it is easy to do a Lucerne day trip if you only have limited time, but the city also offers plenty to do if you can stay a few days.

 Further reading: 6 of the best day trips from Zurich

-Without doubt, Lucerne’s most famous attraction is the Chapel Bridge (Kapellbrücke).
-Dating back to 1333, the medieval bridge is just one of many that straddles the River Reuss, but this one is recognizable by its distinctive water tower with its octagonal roof.
+Without doubt, one of the most popular Lucerne attractions is the Chapel Bridge (Kapellbrücke).
+Dating back to 1333, the medieval bridge is just one of many that straddles the River Reuss, but this one is recognizable by its distinctive water tower with an octagonal roof.

-A fire in 1993 all but destroyed the bridge, and even though it was rebuilt, fire damage can still be seen on the remaining 17th century pictorial panels which are a feature under the eaves.
+A fire in 1993 all but destroyed the famous Lucerne wooden bridge, and even though it was rebuilt, fire damage can still be seen on the remaining 17th century pictorial panels which are a feature under the eaves.

-Legend has it that it was on the shores of Lake Lucerne that the Swiss hero William Tell won his freedom by successfully shooting an apple off the head of his son, Walter.
+Legend has it that it was on the shores of Lake Lucerne, Switzerland that the Swiss hero William Tell won his freedom by successfully shooting an apple off the head of his son, Walter.

 A stroll or bike ride along the lakeside is a great way to take in the sights of this beautiful city and with ample benches along the way, there is plenty of opportunity to stop, relax and take in the beautiful views beyond the lake to the snow-capped alps.